Falls to Hotham Alpine Crossing

 Read next: How to Plan Your Food for Hiking

 While the trail itself is not waymarked with arrows consistently, it’s relatively easy to follow.
 The Falls to Hotham Alpine Crossing is extremely popular so the track is well worn and you’ll likely pass other people out there.
+All track junctions and intersections are signposted, so you need to follow signs for the Falls to Hotham Alpine Crossing and the AAWT.

-In saying that, all track junctions and intersections are signposted, so you’ll see signs for the Falls to Hotham Alpine Crossing and the AAWT.
-It still helps to have a GPS or some sort of backup navigation device so you know where you’re heading.
+It still helps to have a GPS or map app or some sort of navigation device so you know where you’re heading.
 This is especially important if visibility changes and you get caught in bad weather.
-For a relatively moderate hike like this you could rely on a free app like Maps.Me, which has these trails marked on it.
+For a relatively moderate hike like this you could rely on an app like Maps.Me or AllTrails, which has these trails marked on it.

 Hiking at Hotham